 - Ibotta: This is my favorite way to earn cash back on my purchases.
 I started using the app back in May, and as of December 2017, I’ve banked $108.03.
 I primarily use it toward groceries, but I’ve also used it for Amazon purchases, hotels and flights.

 - Dosh: I’m also a big fan of this app, because it’s totally passive.
 It combs through my purchases and finds when I’ve bought something from a Dosh-affiliated retailer.
 If I have, I earn cash back.
 These offers are both online and in-store (or restaurant or bar).
 I downloaded it and earned $5 by connecting my credit card.
 Since the beginning of November, I’ve earned $6.27.
 So it’s not so much, but I haven’t had to think about it.

 - Shopkick: The reason I like this one?
 I don’t even have to buy anything to earn cash back.
 Shopkick rewards me in “kicks,” which translate to gift cards.
 I can earn kicks by walking into a number of stores, including Target, Walmart and T.J.
 Maxx.
 I can also earn kicks by scanning the barcodes of items — even if I don’t purchase them.
 But I earn the most points when I buy certain products or shop online at affiliated retailers.
 I only downloaded this one a few weeks ago, but in one outing, I gathered 549 kicks, which I can exchange for a $2 Target gift card.

 Overall, I would call 2017 a success.
 Even if I did make some mistakes — and even though I still have a lot to learn — I’m walking into 2018 a little more confident.

 My next goal?
 Strike up a side gig.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She might be as bold as to say 2017 was her best year yet.